 On the whole I’m disappointed with the book, which I had hoped would structured something like basic definition of terms and uses, history, BoS construction guide with examples, and further reading.
-Of all of the “tools” in the series, a BoS is arguably the most personal since you create the Books of Shadows yourself, which in turn makes it so anxiety producing.
+Of all of the “tools” in the series, a BoS is arguably the most personal since you almost always create a Books of Shadows yourself, which in turn makes it so anxiety producing.
 Side note: Mankey got a Book of Shadows handed down to him as well, but most witches are not initiated into master covens anymore for various reasons.
 I’m not looking forward to his Athame book because I have a feeling that will be very Wiccan, too.
 I’m pretty sure Deborah Blake will save the day with her Broom book though.
-I’ve already ordered it, of course.
-Hold on while I go and buy every Deborah Blake book ever published (and pre-order the rest) …
+I’ve already ordered it, of course, along with all the other books in this series.
+Hope springs eternal.